-'''

 dataCategoryGroupName filteringSelector dataCategoryName

-'''

 Syntax Description dataCategoryGroupName The name of the data category group to use as a filter.
-Geographyc is the data category group in the following example.
+Geography_c is the data category group in the following example.
 You cannot use the same data category group more than once in a query.
 As an example, the following command is incorrect: WITH DATA CATEGORY Geography_c ABOVE usa_c AND Geography_c BELOW europe_c filteringSelector The selector used to filter the data in the specified data category.
 See Filtering Selectors for a list of valid selectors. dataCategoryName The name of the data category for filtering.
 You must have visibility on the category you specify.
-For more information on category visibility, see "Data Category Visibility" in the Salesforce Help.
 You can use parentheses to apply the filtering operator to more than one data category.
 Each data category must be separated by a comma.
 Example: WITH DATA CATEGORY Geographyc AT (usac,francec,ukc) You can't use the AND operator instead of parentheses to list multiple data categories.
 The following syntax does not work WITH DATA CATEGORY Geography_c AT usa_c AND france_c